hyesunyun/llm4healthcare/content/posts/foundations/index.md

 *An exercise where students explore a sample from each dataset type, noting differences in structure, language, and complexity.*

-[^1]: You can find more details on Transformers and this paper via blog posts: [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) and [Annotated Transformer](https://nlp.seas.harvard.edu/annotated-transformer/)
+[^1]: You can find more details on Transformers and the paper via these blog posts: [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) and [Annotated Transformer](https://nlp.seas.harvard.edu/annotated-transformer/)